 Llarimar didn’t answer.
 He just sat, puffing, shaking his head as if he couldn’t believe what was happening.

 “I wonder why the man who attacked the building didn’t come in through the window,” Lightsong said.
 Then he paused, noticing that the guards standing at the inner doorway had an easy view of this particular room.
-And, it was one of the few on the outside of the building, since the inner rooms were surrounded by that hallway.
+And, because of the outer hallway, the only rooms with windows would indeed be ones near enough to the doorways to be guarded by the men standing watch at the entrance.

 Ah, he thought.
 Well, then.
 Time for the backup plan.

-He stood up, walking out into the hallway.
+Lightsong stood up, walking out into the hallway.
 Llarimar followed, then started when he saw the guards.
-They had similar expressions on their faces.
+They had similar expressions of amazement on their faces.

-“Hello,” Lightsong said, and walked on down the hallway.
+“Hello,” Lightsong said, then turned from them and walked down the hallway.

 “Wait!” one said.
 “Stop!”